Summer’s on its way. That would ordinarily be great news… except you just found out that your air conditioner is kaput.

 While better than a window AC, a central air conditioning condenser unit can still be disturbingly loud, and if it’s above 70 decibels, it might even cause hearing loss over the long term.
 A mini-split will usually be the quieter option, both indoors and out.

 Count On Husky For Air Conditioner Expertise

 Don’t you feel smarter now that you know the facts?

 Your next smart move is to contact us for reliable, professional air conditioning installation.
-Husky’s team of experts are authorized dealers of top-brand Carrier and Lennox ductless air conditioners.
+Husky’s team of experts are authorized dealers of top-brand Carrier mini splits and Lennox ductless air conditioners.